padrinobook/padrinobook/02-job-vacancy-application.md

     end

-I'm a German and I want to use symbols from my language.
-To make ruby aware of this I'm putting `# encoding: utf-8` at the header of the file.
+I want to add myself as a test user.
+Since I'm German, I want to use special symbols, called umlauts, from my language.
+To make Ruby aware of this, I'm putting `# encoding: utf-8` at the header of the file.
 The symbol `:user` stands for the definition for user model.
-To made our factory available in all our tests we just have to *require* our factory in the `spec_helper.rb`:
+To make our factory available in all our tests, we just have to *require* our factory in the `spec_helper.rb`:

 {: lang="ruby" }